filecoin-project/specs/storage-market.md

 ## The Market Interface

 This interface, written using Go type notation, defines the set of methods that are callable on the storage market actor.
-The storage market actor is a built-in network actor.
-For more information about Actors, see TODO.
+The storage market actor is a built-in network actor, it can be retrieved using a call to `LoadStorageMarket(state CID)`.
+For more information about Actors, see [the actors spec](./actors.md).

 ```go
 type StorageMarket interface {